 - The graduate must have earned the Associate of Applied Science degree and/or Certificate at the College in a workforce education program identified in the College General Catalog. - 2.
 The graduate must have completed the Associate of Applied Science degree and/ or Certificate within a five year time span and completed a minimum of 75% of the credit at the College. - 3.
-The graduate must be employed full-time within 12 months after graduation in an occupation directly related to the specific program completed at the College as certified by the Assistant Vice President for Workforce Education. - 4.
-The employer must certify in writing that the graduate lacks the technical job skills identified as such by the College as program exit competencies and must specify the areas of deficiency within 90 days of initial employment. - 5.
-The employer, graduate, Assistant Vice President for Workforce Education, and appropriate faculty shall develop a written educational plan for retraining. - 6.
+The graduate must be employed full-time within 12 months after graduation in an occupation directly related to the specific program completed at the College as certified by the Associate Vice President of Workforce Education. - 4.
+The employer must certify in writing that the graduate lacks the technical job skills identified as such by the College as program exit competencies and must specify the areas of deficiency within 90 days of initial employment. - The employer, graduate, Associate Vice President of Workforce Education and appropriate faculty shall develop a written educational plan for retraining. - 6.
 Retraining shall be limited to achieving competency in the identified skill deficiency stipulated in the educational plan. - 7.
-All retraining must be completed within a calendar year from the time the educational plan is agreed upon. - 8.
-The graduate and/or employer shall be responsible for the cost of books, fees, insurance, uniforms, and other course related expenses. - 9.
-The job competency guarantee does not imply that the graduate will pass any licensing or qualifying examination for a particular career.
+All retraining must be completed within a calendar year from the time the educational plan is agreed upon. - The graduate and/or employer shall be responsible for the cost of books, fees, insurance, uniforms, and other course related expenses. - The job competency guarantee does not imply that the graduate will pass any licensing or qualifying examination for a particular career.
 The guarantee is not applicable if the graduate has successfully completed examinations for licensure or certification.